-It is a critical component in most mineral processing flowsheets and can serve several purposes, including:
+Comminution is a critical component of most mineral processing flowsheets and serves several purposes, including:

 - Liberating valuable minerals that are locked within waste rock